 - Clear and documented roles and responsibilities within IT in terms of desired outcomes

-Furthermore, IT must have a robust tool set at its disposal that includes:
+Furthermore, IT must have robust Incident Management software at its disposal that includes:

 - Integration of the IT service desk software and the IT asset management repository, which provides IT support with a user context of the assets the user has and services the user leverages, negating the need to fill out forms

 - A knowledge base provided within the ITSM tool that helps spread, scale, and standardize symptomology, which provides IT support the means to better classify, investigate, and diagnose issues

 - The view of an IT service map provided by the ITSM solution’s configuration management database (CMDB), which helps understand issues at the service level and better isolate troublesome configuration items that impact availability and performance